 All required testing must be carried out by drug makers to establish a medicine’s safety.
 And so that customers can make an educated choice, they must disclose any potential adverse effects on the packaging.
 You may be forced to bear injuries and compromised health if they don’t fulfill that obligation.

 A prescription or over-the-counter medication that harms the body, the mind, or the emotions is considered a faulty drug.
-Miller, Dawson, Sigal, and Ward Law Firm in North Charleston, South Carolina, is here to help you get the compensation and justice you need after being injured by a defective medicine.
+Miller, Dawson, Sigal, and Ward Personal Injury Law Firm in North Charleston, South Carolina, is here to help you get the compensation and justice you need after being injured by a defective medicine.

 Keeping your pain to yourself isn’t acceptable, and neither is your situation.
 Your issues about defective pharmaceuticals can be addressed during a free, no-obligation initial consultation with our personal injury legal team.